Jordan - Country Commercial Guide

 Overview

-The Information Communications and Technology (ICT) sector in Jordan is one of the fastest growing sectors in Jordan’s economy, accounting for 3.8 percent of gross GDP with total annual revenue exceeding USD 2.3 billion.
-Despite the challenging economic environment, the ICT sector continues to stand as one of Jordan’s greatest strengths, witnessing growth of 6 percent during the pandemic.
+The Information Communications and Technology (ICT) sector in Jordan is one of the fastest growing sectors in Jordan’s economy, with total annual revenue exceeding USD 3.3 billion.
 Digital transformation is a top priority, with a move towards e-government services.
 Additionally, technological innovation is also an area of focus as the country is taking measures to position itself as a regional digital hub.
 Jordan is considered to have a high rate of entrepreneurship initiatives compared to other countries in the region and enjoys the availability of affordable technical talent, geopolitical stability, good infrastructure, a liberalized telecom sector, proximity to key regional markets, and government support.
-There are more than 900 active companies in the sector that directly employ about 26,000 employees.
+There are more than 1,000 active companies in the sector that directly employ about 25,000 employees.
 With Jordan’s population representing 3 percent of the MENA region, it constitutes 27 percent of the region’s tech entrepreneurs.
 The Kingdom now ranks 49th on the Global Entrepreneurship Index (GEI) and has more than 25 business incubators, accelerators, and creative centers.
-It is estimated that 98 percent of ICT companies in Jordan are SMEs.
+It is estimated that 98 percent of ICT companies in Jordan are small and medium sized enterprises (SMEs).

 Jordan is taking positive steps in the field of cybersecurity, ranking 71st out of 193 participating countries in the Global Cybersecurity Index (GCI).
 In 2019, the Cybersecurity Law was enacted, providing a blueprint for the country’s cyber-defense capabilities, including the establishment of a National Cybersecurity Council and a National Center for Cybersecurity.
-5G is currently an area of focus with the government recently signing agreements with telecom operators to introduce 5G services by 2024.
+Jordan’s telecom operators seek to introduce 5G services by 2024.

 Leading Sub-Sectors